[Go to TOC]

 3. Be charged and discharged any number times without any appreciable damage.

-their superior capabilities, nickel-cadmium cells are being used extensively in many military applications
+Due to their superior capabilities, nickel-cadmium cells are being used extensively in many military applications

-that require a cell with a high discharge rate.
-A good example is in the aircraft storage battery.
+that require a cell with a high discharge rate. a good example is in the aircraft storage battery.

 This type cell is relatively expensive and can be charged and discharged fewer times than other types cells.
 When

 compared to the lead-acid or nickel-cadmium cells, these disadvantages are overweighed by the light weight, small

 cell.
 The anode is composed silver oxide and the cathode is made zinc.

 The silver-cadmium cell is a fairly recent development for use in storage batteries.
 The silver- cadmium cell